eclipse-dataplane-core/dataplane-sdk-net/README.md

 * install the project's NuGet feed `https://nuget.pkg.github.com/metaform/index.json` (
   see [details](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry))
-* `dotnet add package DataPlane.DataPlane.Sdk.Api --version 0.0.1-alpha2` for the API extensions s
+* `dotnet add package DataPlane.DataPlane.Sdk.Api --version X.Y.Z` for the API extensions s
-* `dotnet add package DataPlane.Sdk.Core --version 0.0.1-alpha2` for the SDK core, can be omitted if `DataPlane.Sdk.Api` is used
+* `dotnet add package DataPlane.Sdk.Core --version X.Y.Z` for the SDK core, can be omitted if `DataPlane.Sdk.Api` is used

 Note that while the `DataPlane.Sdk.Api` package is not strictly required, it handles all incoming DPS API communication,